What Is a Content Relevance Score? How It Works and Why It Matters

 Does Improving Your Score Actually Increase AI Citations?

-My study across 441 domains found r=0.009 between readiness score and citation rate.
-That's essentially zero.
-I tested multiple alternative hypotheses — threshold effects, necessary conditions, within-topic correlations — all null.
+This is the question that made us redesign the product.
+Everyone asks it.
+We tested it properly on our original 26-check model, and the honest answer was: no, not by itself.
+Our study across 441 domains found r=0.009 between technical readiness score and citation rate.
+Essentially zero.
+We tested multiple alternative hypotheses - threshold effects, necessary conditions, within-topic correlations.
+All null.

-Score Distribution: What 100 Audits Reveal
+Score Distribution: What 100 Audits Revealed

-Score RangeSitesAvg ScoreStatus
+TH RangeSitesAvg ScoreStatus

 0-2912 (12%)17.6Critical - likely invisible to AI crawlers